thoughtbot/upcase/README.md

 Follow [this tutorial](https://willj.net/2011/05/31/setting-up-postgresql-for-ruby-on-rails-development-on-os-x/)

-The app depends on Redis (used with the switch gem for A/B testing:
+The app depends on Redis (used with the Split gem for A/B testing):

     brew install redis
     redis-server /usr/local/etc/redis.conf